 “To find out a girl's faults, praise her to her girlfriends.” - Ben Franklin

-But truth is this: As a woman of public profile, most assuredly someone’s going to come after you.
-And nine times out of ten, it’s a woman.
+But the truth is this: as a woman of public profile, most assuredly, someone’s going to come after you.
+And nine times out of ten, it’s another woman.

-And honestly, there are no words that need to be wasted on that nonsense.
+And, honestly, there are no words that need to be wasted on that nonsense.
 We know why it happens.
-(Hey hey patriarchy that tells us there’s only enough room at the top and we all know who that spot is saved for...dudes that look like Ben Franklin.)
+(Hey, hey, patriarchy that tells us there’s only enough room at the top and it's saved for dudes that look like Ben Franklin),

 I’ve written about putting away the scissors before.
 And I’ve conceded that not EVERYONE wants you to succeed.